openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_ceph.rst

                           defaults to {data_devices: {all: true}} for all service_type osd.
 Use --osd-spec to override the data_devices value inside the Ceph spec file.
+    --crush-hierarchy CRUSH_HIERARCHY_SPEC
+                          Path to an existing Ceph crush hierarchy spec file that describes the custom osd location according to the Ceph specification.
     --container-image-prepare CONTAINER_IMAGE_PREPARE
                           Path to an alternative
                           container_image_prepare_defaults.yaml.
 Used to control